 Google for Nonprofits

 About: Google, now Alphabet, is so massive that they have entirely different tech grant programs than the Google.org work.
-The Google for Nonprofit program is an umbrella that gives access to: Ad Grants, YouTube features, Google Apps Suite (free gmail and drive!), a donation tool, and Google Earth and Maps API access to show impact.
+The Google for Nonprofit program is an umbrella that gives access to: Google Ad Grants, YouTube features, Google Apps Suite (free gmail and drive!), a donation tool, and Google Earth and Maps API access to show impact.
 They are also launching Google Cloud, Data Solutions for Change which includes in-kind cloud grants and advisors from the Google team.
 Our very own, PowerPoetry.org has done some incredible work with this program.

 About: In addition to free/reduced prices for the cloud and content management platform, Box.org may be rolling out direct tech grants for nonprofits in 2019.
 Box.org is a part of the Pledge 1% movement and continues to evolve how the are giving back time, talent, and treasure to social impact.
+They also offer Coaching Corps that help nonprofits get started on their content strategy with Box.
+Each session is 1 hour long.

 Podcast interview with Bryan Breckenridge, Executive Director of Box.org.